devmeng/aspectj-plugin/README.md

 # aspectj-plugin
 plugin for aspectj
 ## Introduce
-Aspectj-Plugin has packaged code like...
+Aspectj-Plugin has packaged code like
 ```groovy
 variants.all { variant ->
             def javaCompile = variant.javaCompile